VDA5050/VDA5050/VDA5050_EN.md

 *italic* | Variable is optional
 ***italic and bold***| Variable is optional and a non-elementary data type arrayName[arrayDataType] | Variable (here arrayName) is an array of the data type included in the square brackets (here the data type is arrayDataType)

+>Table 13 - Symbols of the tables and meaning of formatting

 All keywords are case sensitive.
 All field names are in camelCase.